QuentinRa/blog.quentinra.dev/info/windows/knowledge/index.md

 </div><div>

 I'm using below Unix Paths, because it's easier to write.
+See environment variables for the path, if it was changed.

 * root: `/`, which is usually `c:\ `
+* Windows root: usually `/Windows`
 * Find users files
     * `/Users`
     * `/Users/xxx/Desktop` (ex: user `xxx`)